micro/micro/README.md

 ## Overview

-Micro is a platform for Go microservices development.
+Micro is an ecosystem for Go microservices development.
 It provides the tools required for building services in the cloud.
 The core of Micro is the [Go Micro](https://go-micro.dev) framework, which developers import and use in their code to write services.
-Surrounding this we introduce a number of tools like a CLI and API to make it easy to serve and consume services.
+Surrounding this we introduce a number of tools like a CLI and API proxy to make it easy to serve and consume services.

-## Install
+## Install the development tool

-Micro is a single binary
+`mu` is a single binary

 ```
-go get github.com/micro/micro/v5@latest
+go install github.com/micro/micro/v5/mu@latest
 ```

 Check the version

 ```
-micro --version
+mu --version
-micro version v5.0.0
+mu version v5.0.0
 ```

 ## Usage